jonahcancio/diskover_plusplus/README.md

 ```

 ## Working with frontend and backend in 2 separate ports
-Most of the frontend files were constructed using Vue CLI 3 and are located in the "src" directory.
+Most of the frontend files were constructed using Vue CLI 3 and are located in the **src** directory.
 Run the following command to startup an auto-reload development server for frontend in http://localhost:8080
 ```
 npm run serve